 Transportation – Having your own vehicle in college can drain your purchasing power.
 There are a lot of things to consider when owning a car: gas, maintenance, and insurance.
 Use the public transportation, walk, or ride a bike to go from one point to another.
 As you get more used to commuting, you will find that these activities can help you lead a healthy lifestyle, too.

 Shopping – Learn to use coupons to save on groceries!
-Instead of going for a branded outfit, thrift stores often have good items that can compliment your style.
 If you need to buy something, stick to a list of your necessities.
 While it’s tempting to splurge a bit, you will find out that allowing yourself some room to spend can be a bad habit.
 Meanwhile, it’s easier to buy books via the Internet.
 Other students who no longer use the book you need can be found selling for a cheaper price than brand new books.

-Entertainment – Yes, even college students have the right to party, but getting wasted is not an option.
-Being drunk can cost you a lot of money, as you’re not in the right state to make sound decisions.
+Entertainment – Yes, college students deserve to have fun but keep in mind that the more you drink, the more likely you are to spend.
 Aside from partying, you’ll find that there are other activities you can join to make the most out of your college life.
 Before you purchase a book, look it up on the library first.
 You can always borrow a book instead of shelling out hundreds to read it.
 Cut the cable subscription as soon as you can to avoid incurring expenses.
 If you’re on a postpaid line, switch to prepaid.